 - Image: View image anchors only

-This lets you filter the links by their status filter.
-That is, whether they include a nofollow tag, or not.
+This lets you filter links based on whether they include a nofollow tag.

 - All links: Show all links regardless of their follow status

-- Without nofollow: Only show follow or dofollow links
+- Without nofollow: Only show dofollow internal links

 The column visibility toggle lets you display or hide the columns in the posts tab.
-You can display or hide every column except source post and target URL columns.
+This ensures you only see the information you need.
+Click on it to get started.

-The posts tab options and filters lets you customize the internal links report you accessed using the Posts tab.
-In this case, it allows you to customize your orphan post and posts with incoming links report.
+The posts tab options and filters lets you customize the internal links you accessed using the Posts tab.
+The available options and filters include:

 - Search bar